Identity crime is of growing concern to many Australians

 Further, Australian Privacy Principles 3 and 11 mandate the reduction of information collected and the destruction of information no longer necessary to be held.
 Together, all these principles curb the stockpiling of personal information that makes certain databases so attractive for hackers wanting to gain access to pre-existing identities.

-By Nathan Hauser and Derek Baigent
+Authors: Nathan Hauser and Derek Baigent